2005 Dream Realm Award Finalist

 “This target differs from the ships you’ve hit before,” Chambers told her team.
 The quarterdeck’s plasmetal grid floor clanged as the team shifted positions.
 She raised her voice and continued over the noise.
 The sound muffling coating had worn-away long ago on the Migrant Sun, and like most nonessentials on Tricome’s ship, remained in disrepair.

-There was plenty to criticize on this ship.
-Tricome owned the Migrant Sun and based his command on own desires, not the ship’s needs.
+There was plenty to criticize onboard this ship.
+Tricome owned the Migrant Sun and based his command on his own desires, not the ship’s needs.
 The crew’s restless movement at her prolonged silence drew her attention.

 “Besides standard laser defenses, this drone is equipped with the latest in grid defenses.
 It’s a lethal combination.
 The devices are not easy to spot, but watch for this.”

 As she spoke, she punched up a holo display of the ship’s design and a close-up of how the devices appeared, followed by a simulation of a man triggering one.
 The deck lit with blinding bright light when the simulation device triggered.
 Its bolt beam fried the intruder’s image.
 Startled, those nearest the demonstration threw arms across their faces and stepped back.